Australia leads the world in panic buying

-New research released by UNSW Sydney on COVID-19 consumer panic shopping has shown that Australian consumers topped the globe in panic buying habits – in speed and scale.
+New research released by UNSW on COVID-19 consumer panic shopping has shown that Australian consumers topped the globe in panic buying habits – in speed and scale.

 “The data shows we can explain the timing and severity of panic buying using information on the spread of the virus and government policy announcements,” says Dr Neal.
 “But Australia is one of the few countries where this is not true.
 We panicked earlier than most countries in the sample and it’s hard to explain.

 “With appropriate warning from government, supermarkets could mitigate panic buying by either trying to signal abundance or signal scarcity,” Dr Neal says.

 “To signal abundance, in the days leading up to a major announcement, supermarkets can shift stock of toilet paper and other goods from warehouses and distribution points to supermarket floors.
 For example, placing a pallet of toilet paper near the entrance.
 This would avoid the appearance of scarcity when the shelves run out of products.”

 Another alternative suggested by the researchers is for supermarkets to signal scarcity by announcing product limits.
 They could also ration simultaneously with announcements made by governments, to avoid an immediate rush on goods.